On this page

 If you wish to claim a tax deduction for a personal super contribution, you must complete the ATO’s Notice of intent to claim or vary a deduction for personal contributions form and submit it to your super fund before lodging your income tax return for the financial year.

-For more information, see SuperGuide article Employees can now make tax-deductible super contributions.
+For more information, see SuperGuide article Guide to tax-deductible superannuation contributions.

 Non-concessional (after-tax) or personal contributions: 2 main types

 Note: There is no 15% contributions tax payable on these contributions when they are added to your super account as you have already paid tax on the money.
 Your total non-concessional contributions must not exceed your annual limit (see earlier in the article).
 From 1 July 2017, if the balance of all your super accounts at the previous 30 June is greater than $1.6 million, you are not eligible to make any non-concessional (after-tax) contributions.

 1. Personal contributions from your take home pay

 These are contributions you choose to make from your after-tax salary or wages.
 You can’t claim a tax deduction for these contributions.